TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/1 Functional Parts/2_monitoring_voltage_and_current.md

 ## Solder Points

-To measure voltage and current, add wires to the **Buck** converter at the marked pins:
+To measure voltage and current, add wires to the **Buck** converter at the marked pins below.
+If you use a 6-pin connector, then you can easily attach and detach your control logic later (i.e. to test it with different **Buck** converters).

 <img src="../images/step1 interface with buck_w.png" width="90%" height="90%" />